THE BCS TRAINING STAGES: THEY'RE DESIGNED TO WEED OUT THE WEAK

 During orientation, SWCC instructors familiarize candidates with all aspects of physical training including running, swimming, push-ups, sit-ups, pull-ups, and the obstacle course.
 Candidates learn SWCC history and basic skills that they will be required to hone throughout the remaining courses.

-.STAGE 3: BASIC CREWMAN TRAINING (BCT)
+.STAGE 3: BASIC CREWMAN SELECTION (BCS)

 The objective: Develop the class in physical training, water competency and mental tenacity while continuing to build teamwork.

 SWCC candidates learn basic navigation and small boat seamanship.
 The ultimate test of the candidates’ physical and mental fortitude comes during “The Tour” a three-day training period during which students apply skills, teamwork, and mental tenacity in various weather conditions - all with limited sleep.
 This course develops intelligent and highly motivated candidates who will perform under the most demanding conditions.
-Candidates advance to Crewmen Qualification Training (CQT) upon completion of BCT.
+Candidates advance to Crewmen Qualification Training (CQT) upon completion of BCS.

 .STAGE 4: CREWMAN QUALIFICATION TRAINING (CQT)